 "You… have a choice.
 You can either become a spy too, which would be what's expected by the Dark Lord, or we can hide you away."

-"You know which one I will choose," she said crossing her arms.
+"You know I cannot just run and hide," she said crossing her arms.

 "I thought so.
 You know you will have to prove yourself, even though you're my wife."

-"I know.
-I want to be with you, no matter what."
+"I know, but I want to be with you.
+No matter what."

 "Having my wife work directly under the most evil and feared wizard in centuries?
 No, I am thrilled," he replied with a raised eyebrow.